Developer Center

 xpx2-cli transaction cosign --hash A6A374E66B32A3D5133018EFA9CD6E3169C8EEA339F7CCBE29C47D07086E068C --profile bob

-1. If everything goes well, the account is now multisig, being Alice and Bob cosignatories.
-You can get the list of the multisig accounts where Alice or Bob are cosignatories using getMultisigAccountInfo function.
+1. If everything goes well, the account is now multisig, with Alice and Bob being the cosignatories.
+You can get the list of the multisig accounts where Alice or Bob are cosignatories using the getMultisigAccountInfo function.

 Golang